 13. G&S Lounge is an unassuming little bar that keeps patrons entertained with live bands, classic arcade games and pinball.
 Order your favorite beer or try something new from G&S’ extensive selection by the bottle and on tap.

 14. Workhorse features 50 beers on tap, 30+ of which are local Texas drafts.
 Drop a coin in the jukebox and try a house shot like the Race Horse (whiskey and Campari shaken with a lemon).
 A full menu includes burgers made with grass-fed beef from Central Texas ranchers.

 15. Deep Eddy Cabaret is one of Austin’s oldest saloons.
 Run by the Hickman family since 1951, the bar is named for a deep swimming hole that formerly existed on the nearby Colorado River.
 Deep Eddy is a nostalgic shot-and-a-beer type of bar that does not feature live music, despite its cabaret moniker.

 16. Lovers of rock music and motorcycles will want to head to The Lost Well.
-Happy Hour happens every day until 9 p.m. (don’t miss $1 Pearl beers on Tuesdays).
+Happy Hour happens every day until 9 p.m. (don’t miss the $5 shot and beer special on Mondays).
 Besides live bands, you can catch MotoGP on the big screen during racing season.